Alexandre Baril: Suicidisme (suicidism)

 Suicidism denotes "a system of oppression (founded on non-suicidal perspectives) encompassing normative, discursive, medical, legal, social, political, economic, and epistemic structures in which suicidal individuals experience multiple forms of injustice and violence."

 In the field of suicide studies (or suicidology), Baril is described as the first to theorize the oppression of suicidal people from an intersectional, anti-ableist, and anti-sanist perspective.
 To do so, he borrows from Robert McRuer’s crip theories (2006) as well as from the field of critical disability studies on disability to "interpret suicidal thoughts and gestures" and creates what he calls the "socio-subjective model of disability."
 He maintains that suicidal individuals should be able to speak freely about their thoughts, not just for the sake of enriching approaches to suicide prevention, but also to assist, using a harm reduction approach, those suicidal individuals who are determined to die by suicide when their need to die is profound and stable.
 This is a view that is rejected by the suicide prevention community and by the disability rights community generally, which tends to oppose physician assisted suicide.

 According to Baril, suicidal individuals are left out of the intersectional analyses of social movements and those anti-oppression movements reproduce the oppression they experience through paternalistic, ableist, and sanist discourses.

+In 2023, Baril expanded on this concept of suicidism in his book "Undoing Suicidism: A Trans, Queer, Crip Approach to Rethinking (Assisted) Suicide".
+Pulling from queer, trans, Crip, and Mad studies, Baril challenges dominant perspectives on suicide and the injunction to live, and suggests further analysis of the multiple and interlocking social systems that promote "compulsory aliveness", and subsequently harm against suicidal individuals.
+Regarding LGBTQ+ suicidality, Baril explores how current approaches to prevention within this community often rely on surveillance and coercion, which perpetuates suicidist oppression, especially for those with numerous marginalised identities.
+Instead, he advocates for a transing and queering approach to suicide, that considers how preventionism reinforces all "-isms", and rather prioritises consent and self-determination.
+Additionally, he discusses how current understandings of suicide, and even legislation around assisted suicide, reproduce sanism and ableism.
+He rather endorses a cripping and maddening of suicidality to centre the perspectives of disabled/Mad communities.
+Moreover, Baril makes the radical argument that a suicide-affirmative approach within a positive-rights framework could reduce the number of suicides by allowing suicidal individuals to freely discuss their suicidality without a fear of non-consensual and coercive interventions.